Radioactive nuclei emit three types of radiations

 This map of the various nuclei is coloured with regards to the types of decay they undergo.
-Stable nuclei, self-evidently found along the stability line, are in black.
+Stable nuclei, along the “stability” line, are in black.
 The beta-emitters can be found on either side of this curve – beta negatives (in blue) occur in neutron-heavy nuclei, whereas beta-positives (in orange) occur in proton-heavy nuclei.
-At the right-hand side of the graph, the line of stability is replaced by a zone where alpha-emitters (in yellow) predominate.
+At the right-hand side, the line of stability is replaced by a zone where alpha-emitters (in yellow) predominate.
 One can also see some exceedingly heavy particles (very far from the line of stability) which undergo spontaneous fission (in green), and a few nuclei which emit either protons (in red) or neutrons (in purple)

 This naming convention of the three types of radiation has been in use since their discovery, and still applies today.
 The ancient greek alphabet was familar to physicists nourished by classical culture.

 Alpha radiation is the name for the emission of an alpha particle in fact an helium nucleus beta radiation is the emission of electrons or positrons, and gamma radiation is the term used for the emission of energetic photons.

 When uranium salts were found in 1896 to produce unknown emissions, two types of radiation, X-rays and cathode rays, have been just discovered.
 At that time, nuclei, electrons and photons were unknown.
 It would take decades before the origins of all these rays were properly understood, but a few years to identify their nature.
 Incidentally cathode rays and X-rays were found to be electrons and photons like beta and gamma radiations.